 Buy and use recycled, re-refined oil

 Used fuels are often re-refined into lubricating oils that meet similar certifications and specifications as new or virgin fuel.
-Used oil consumes less energy than pumping and processing oil from the bottom, and shopping for recycled suggests that serving to cut back the requirement for foreign oil.
+Used oil consumes less energy than pumping and processing oil from the ground, and shopping for used oil helps to reduce dependency on foreign oil.

-Moreover, the price of recycled oil is almost same as the virgin oil.
-Even sometimes it costs less than the new oil.
-You also don’t need to think about warranty issues about your car or any vehicles as most of the major engine and motor companies have agreed that using re-refined oil will not void the warranty.
+Moreover, the price of recycled oil is about the same as regular oil.
+Sometimes, it even costs less.
+You also don’t need to worry about warranty issues, as most major engine and car companies do not consider re-refined oil to void the warranty.